TrainOps Operations, Traction Power, Train Control & Traffic Modeling

 - Outages of substations, feeder breakers, and feeders,

 - User-selectable time step, ranging from coarse computations for rapid-response planning studies to fine computations for sophisticated engineering analyses.

 TrainOps time-distance string chart for rapid transit service ramp-up, including color coding by track and representation of midline turnback locations.

 Powerful Automated Routing

 TrainOps performs run-time train routing that finds the best path for each trip through your rail network.
-Unlike competing products which force users to manually route trains or that try thousands of routing combinations before settling on a workable solution, TrainOps’ powerful “look ahead” algorithms route trains as a dispatcher would – while they move through the network.
+Unlike competing products, which force users to manually route trains or try thousands of routing combinations before settling on a workable solution, TrainOps’ powerful “look ahead” algorithms route trains as a dispatcher would – while they move through the network.
 Automated routing capabilities in TrainOps include: